damionfury/mufa-line-comp/README.md

 ## TODO list

 1. Build a history section so you can see the score and line comp history during a game
-2. Build a way to save & load games – most likely via a base64 encode of the data and a bit.ly short code
+2. Build a basic deploy script that can do all of the steps
-3. Build a basic deploy script that can do all of the steps
+3. Build an interface and logic to handle conflicts between local and remote game states.